ppy/osu-wiki/wiki/Play_Styles/en.md

 # Play styles

-This page will detail the various different ways in which players can choose to play in their respective game modes.
+This page will detail the various ways in which players can choose to play in their respective game modes.

 ## ![](/wiki/shared/mode/osu.png) osu!